stdombek/docs/content/en/docs/Users/_index.md

 ### Fees/fines

-The **Fees/fines** section displays the number of open, closed, suspended claim returned, and refunded fees/fines.

-* To view additional details about the user’s fees/fines, expand the **Fees/fines** accordion and click on **open fees/fines** or **closed fees/fines**.
-* To view all fees/fines, click **View all fees/fines**.
+The **Fees/fines** section displays the number and monetary amount of open, closed, suspended claim returned, and refunded fees/fines.
+To view additional details about the user’s fees/fines, expand the **Fees/fines** accordion and click on **open fees/fines** or **closed fees/fines**.
+To view all fees/fines, click **View all fees/fines**.

-Manual fees/fines can also be created in the **Fees/fines** section.
-For more information, see [Creating a manual fee/fine](#creating-a-manual-feefine).

-For an overview on **Fees/fines**, see [Additional Topics > Fees and fines](../access/additional-topics/feesfines/feesfines/).
+For more information on **Fees/fines**, see [Additional Topics \> Fees and fines](../access/additional-topics/feesfines/feesfines/).

 ### Loans

 The **Loans** section displays the number of open loans and closed loans on a user’s record.
 To view additional details about the user’s open loans or closed loans, expand the **Loans** accordion and click **open loans** or **closed loans**, accordingly.

-#### Open loans
+-  **Open loans**.
 A patron has an **open loan** when they have borrowed an item and the item has not yet been returned.
 A loan is also considered open when the patron has returned the item but owes a fee/fine, or when a patron says they have returned an item and the library marks it as *claim returned* while they search the shelves.

-#### Closed loans

-Once an item is returned to the library and checked in, and any associated fee/fines are  resolved, the loan is closed.
+-  **Closed loans**.
+Once an item is returned to the library and checked in, and any associated fees/fines are  resolved, the loan is closed.

-#### Loan anonymization

 Once a loan is closed, it can be anonymized if **loan anonymization** is set up.
-For more information see [Settings \> Circulation \> Loan anonymization](../settings/settings_circulation/settings_circulation/#settings--circulation--loan-anonymization).

-To anonymize a user’s closed loan, follow these steps:

-1. Open the **Loans** accordion in the user’s record and click on **Closed loans**.
-2. Click the **Anonymize all loans** button.
-A confirmation modal appears with the message, *All loans for this user will be anonymized.
-The loans will no longer appear in the user’s closed loans.
-Anonymizing loans cannot be reversed.*
-3. Click **Confirm** to anonymize the loan or click **Cancel** to cancel loan anonymization.
+For more information, see [Anonymizing a loan that has been checked in](access/check-in/checkin/#anonymizing-a-loan-that-has-been-checked-in).

 ### Requests

 The **Requests** section displays the number of **open requests** and **closed requests** on a user’s record.
-For more information about requests, see [Requests](../access/requests/requests/).

-#### Open requests

-A request is open when a patron has not yet received the item they have requested.
+-  **Open requests**.
+A request is open when the user has not yet picked up the requested item.
 This can be the case when the user is waiting for another patron to return the item, or when the item is being pulled from a shelf (*Open - Not yet filled*, *Open - Awaiting delivery*, or *Open - In transit*).
 The request is also open if the item has been brought to the requested service point and the patron has been notified to pick it up (*Open - Awaiting pickup*).

-#### Closed requests

-A request is closed when the patron picks up the item (*Closed - Filled*).
-A request is also closed if the patron or library staff cancels their request prior to pickup (*Closed - Cancelled*), if the patron didn’t pick up the item before the hold expired (*Closed - Pickup expired*), or if the library was unable to fill the request before the request itself expired (*Closed - Unfilled*).
+-  **Closed requests**.
+A request is closed when the user picks up the requested item (*Closed - Filled*).
+A request is also closed if the user or library staff cancels the request prior to pickup (*Closed - Cancelled*), if the user did not pick up the item before the hold expired (*Closed - Pickup expired*), or if the library was unable to fill the request before the request itself expired (*Closed - Unfilled*).

-To view additional details about the user's requests, expand the **Requests** accordion and click **open requests** or **closed requests**, accordingly.
+To view additional details, expand the **Requests** accordion and click **open requests** or **closed requests**, accordingly.
+For more information, see [Requests](../access/requests/requests/).

-Requests can be created for the user in the user record or in the **Requests** app.
-Click the **Create request** button in the **Requests** section of the user record or go to the **Requests** app by selecting **Create request** in the **Actions** menu.

 ### User permissions

-The **User permissions** section displays all permissions assigned to the user record.
-For more information, see [Assign or unassign permissions](#assign-or-unassign-permissions).

-For more information on permissions, see [Platform Essentials \> Permissions](../platform-essentials/permissions/).
+The **User permissions** section displays all permissions and permission sets assigned to the user record.
+For more information, see [Platform essentials \> Permissions](../platform-essentials/permissions/).

 ### Service points

 The **Service points** section displays all service points assigned to the user record, including the user's service point preference, if applicable.
-For more information, see [Add or remove a service point](#add-or-remove-a-service-point).
+For more information on service points, see [Settings \> Tenant \> Service Points](../settings/settings_tenant/settings_tenant/#settings--tenant--service-points).

 ### Notes

-The Notes section displays any notes about the patron.
-For more information, see [Add a note](#add-a-note).
+The Notes section displays any notes about the user.
+For more information, see [Settings \> Notes](../settings/settings_notes/settings_notes).

 ## Edit a user record

-To edit the **User information**, **Extended information**, or **Contact information** section in a user record:
+To edit the **User information**, **Extended information**, or **Contact information** sections in a user record:

 1. [Find the user record](#search-for-user-records) you want to edit and select it.
-2. In the **User record** pane, click **Actions \> Edit**.
+2. In the **User details** pane, click **Actions \> Edit**.
 3. In the **Edit** window, edit the appropriate information in the [User information](#user-information), [Extended information](#extended-information), or [Contact information](#contact-information) sections.
 4. Click **Save & Close**.
 The user record is updated.